lrgresearch/oldwebsite/index.md

 #### September 2021

 * Prof. Lisesivdin and Assoc Prof. Sarikavak-Lisesivdin developed UI/GUI python scripts for GPAW users to facilate GPAW calculations easily.
 It is called *gpaw-tools*.
-It is distributed as an open-source software and can be downloaded from **[https://github.com/lrgresearch/gpaw-tools](https://github.com/lrgresearch/gpaw-tools)**
+It is distributed as an open-source software and can be downloaded from **[https://github.com/lrgresearch/gpaw-tools](https://github.com/lrgresearch/gpaw-tools)**.
+We have a website for *gpaw-tools* at **[here](https://www.lrgresearch.org/gpaw-tools/)**.

 #### June 2021